 Also call to mind those in the New Testament who responded in a godly way: the Philippian jailer, who came trembling to Paul and Silas set free by a miraculous earthquake, desperate to know how to be saved.
 Or the Samaritan leper – the only one out of ten who returned to Jesus to loudly praise God for his healing.

 But what of the other nine who were healed Jesus openly wondered.
 Did they simply return to pick up the life they were forced to leave when they were struck by leprosy?
-I think that most people would do just that – take the miracle and go about their business, letting its impact fade, or perhaps taking it as divine approval of the ways they already lived.
+I think that most people would do just that – take the miracle and go about their business, letting its impact fade, or tragically taking it as divine approval of the way they already lived.

 Take Hezekiah: “But Hezekiah rendered not again according to the benefit done unto him; for his heart was lifted up: therefore there was wrath upon him, and upon Judah and Jerusalem.”
 (2 Chronicles 32:25) Otherwise good King Hezekiah took his extra 15 years of life that he received in answer to a desperate prayer with a lack of respect for the miracle.
 He also became proud because of it.
 Like Capernaum, in their pride thinking they were to be exalted to Heaven because of Jesus’ presence there, pride brought wrath upon Hezekiah and upon the land he ruled over.
 The citizens apparently emulated his high-minded attitude.
 All over a miracle of healing confirmed by the retreat of the sun as a sign to him.
 See 2 Kings 20:8-11.